-Performance Metric Data Implications for Performance Tuning IOPS Factors that affect input/output operations per second (IOPS) include these items: ■ Access pattern (random or sequential) ■ I/O size ■ RAID level ■ Segment size ■ The number of drives in the volume groups, disk pool, or storage array The higher the cache hit rate, the higher I/O rates will be.
-You can see performance improvements caused by changing the segment size in the IOPS statistics for a volume.
-Experiment to determine the optimal segment size, or use the file system size or database block size.
+Performance Metric Data Implications for Performance Tuning IOPS Factors that affect input/output operations per second (IOPS) include these items: Access pattern (random or sequential) I/O size RAID level Segment size The number of drives in the volume groups or storage array The higher the cache hit rate, the higher I/O rates will be.
+You can see performance improvements caused by changing the segment size in the IOPS a volume.
+Experiment to determine the optimal segment size, or use the file system size o block size.
 Higher write I/O rates are experienced with write caching enabled compared to disabled.
 In deciding whether to enable write caching for an individual volume, look at the current IOPS and the maximum IOPS.
 You should see higher rates for sequential I/O patterns than for random I/O patterns.
 Regardless of your I/O pattern, enable write caching to maximize the I/O rate and to shorten the application response time.